Nonparametric Linear Discriminant Analysis for High Dimensional Matrix-Valued Data: Methodology

 } where $\mathcal{G}$ contains all possible distributions with the support of $(-\infty, \infty)$, and $G^{(k)}$ is an unknown distribution for $m_j^{(k)}, \ j \in \{1, \dots, pq\}$.
 Here, our objective is to determine the distribution $G^{(k)}$ which best captures the characteristics of the scaled data through non-parametric maximum likelihood estimation (NPMLE).
 Let $f(\cdot)$ be the marginal probability density function of $\bar{z}_{.j}^{(k)}$, and let $g(\cdot \mid m)$ be the conditional probability density function of $\bar{z}_{.j}^{(k)}$ given $m$.
 Then, it is natural to consider the distribution which maximizes the likelihood of observing the $\bar{z}_{.j}^{(k)}, \ j \in \{1, \dots, pq\}$ as the distribution $G^{(k)}$.
 Looked at from that point of view, the optimization process can be expressed as Equation \eqref{eq:opt}. {To solve the infinite-dimensional optimization problem, we employ the efficient algorithms, such as \cite{lindsay_mixture_1995},\cite{koenker_convex_2014}, \cite{dicker_high_2016}, and \cite{feng_approximate_2016}.
-These algorithms reformulate the infinite-dimensional problem as a finite-dimensional one by approximating $G^{(k)}$ by a finite mixture model.}
+These algorithms reformulate the infinite-dimensional problem as a finite-dimensional one by approximating $G^{(k)}$ by a finite mixture model.} Then, the estimator of the distribution $G^{(k)}$ can be expressed as

 Using the solution for $\widehat{G}^{(k)}$ in \eqref{eq:opt}, we obtain the estimator for the $j$-th element of the scaled mean vector, denoted by $\widehat{m}_j^{(k)}$, as follows:

 where $L$ is the number of grid points of the finite mixture model for $m_j^{(k)}$, $\nu_{\ell}$ is the value of the ${\ell}$-th grid point, and $\widehat{\omega}_{\ell}$ is the weight corresponding to $\nu_{\ell}$.